The finance function is set to be transformed by automation and artificial intelligence (AI) over the coming years.

-What is stand-alone automation in accounting?
+What is standalone automation in accounting?

 How will automation affect finance?

-Which finance processes to automate?
+6 finance processes to automate

-Before automation existed, finance teams had to go through invoices manually, try to understand the data, then forward them to systems to complete their records.
+Before automation existed, finance teams had to go through invoices manually, try to understand the data, then forward them to systems to complete the records.
 Anomalies in invoices were rarely discovered and suppliers were regularly contacted to resolve any issues.

 There is, however, a significant share of invoices submitted without purchase orders.
 Deep learning has become an important component of modern accounts payable automation.
-Businesses can now automatically identify duplicate invoices, extract relevant invoice details, and create accounting entries based on automatically captured invoices.
+Businesses can now identify duplicate invoices, extract relevant invoice details, and create accounting entries based on automatically captured invoices.

-Generally, accounts receivable is part of the order-to-cash process and refers to the money owed to a company by customers for goods or services delivered.
-Getting data from order forms submitted by businesses as images is the most difficult part of automating this process is extracting the data.
+Generally, accounts receivable is part of the order-to-cash process and refers to the money owed to a company by customers for goods/services delivered.
+When order forms are submitted as an image by other businesses, the most difficult part of automating this process is extracting the data.

-But, with automation, finance teams can:
+However, with automation finance teams can: